Scientific Name

 Description

-Graptopetalum saxifragoides is a mat-forming succulent that forms dense rosettes of thick, pale green, or completely reddish leaves.
-The rosettes grow up to 1.6 inches (4 cm) in diameter.
-Leaves are up to 0.6 inches (1.5 cm) long and 0.2 inches (0.5 cm) wide.
-Flowers are creamy-white to yellowish, patterned with brownish-violet, 5-petaled, and up to 1 inch (2.5 cm) across.
+Graptopetalum saxifragoides is a small succulent that forms mats of dense rosettes of thick pale green or completely reddish leaves.
+The rosettes can reach up to 1.6 inches (4 cm) in diameter, while the leaves can grow up to 0.6 inches (1.5 cm) long and 0.2 inches (0.5 cm) wide.

 Hardiness